antronerds/r2-tutorials/docs/Using_Datasets.md

 Final remarks / future directions
 ---------------------------------

-Some of these functionalities have been developed recently.
+Everything described in ths chapter can be performed in the R2: genomics analysis and visaulization platform (http://r2platform.com / http://r2.amc.nl)

 If you run into any quirks or annoyances don't hesitate to contact r2 support (r2-support@amc.uva.nl).

 We hope that this tutorial has been helpful,The R2 support team.